 Shaun Costello borrows liberally from Taxi Driver in both spirit and letter on more than one occasion but once Burt begins keeping a diary in a spiral notebook, Bernard Herrman’s score from Scorsese’s film is laid atop disembodied lines such as “January 21st… Enemas have become the most important thing in my life” and “I can’t just stick tubes up their ass and hope for the best.”
 But far from cribbing from Scorsese, Costello also weaves in a little of Brian De Palma’s influential, underground classics Greetings and Hi, Mom! by using the overt Hitchcockian connection with Burt’s peeping and his taste for porn, both traits of Jon Rubin, the protagonist of both films played by, you guessed it, Robert De Niro.
 But even if that’s too tenuous a connection to believe, Costello steals Herrmann once again, but this time lifts both the beginning and end themes for De Palma’s Sisters, the latter in the aid of Water Power matching the sinister tone of that film’s unresolved ending.
 And, like Marilyn Chambers in David Cronenberg’s Rabid, Jamie Gillis casually strolls past a theater awash in promotional material for Carrie during one of his nighttime prowls.

-Water Power isn’t as clever or as insightful as the films it references nor is it as fun as “The Illinois Enema Bandit,” the evergreen Frank Zappa song from Zappa in New York that was recorded in late 76 and chronicled Kenyon’s exploits.
+Water Power isn’t as clever or as insightful as the films it references nor is it as fun as “The Illinois Enema Bandit,” the evergreen Frank Zappa song from Zappa in New York that chronicles Kenton’s exploits and was recorded in late 76.
 But Water Power does pull off showing the ugly side of conventional cinema’s anti-heroes due to its real sense of location and the fully committed performance by Jamie Gillis.
 There is simply no ending for Water Power that would satisfy an audience outside his arrest and conviction or murder at the hands of C.J.
-Laing which is quite the opposite for Taxi Driver which allows Travis a brief respite before setting him off again.
+Laing which is quite the opposite for Taxi Driver which allows Travis a brief respite before setting him off on the public all over again as the end credits roll.
 As noxious as the assaults are, they’re not ineffectively made but, simply put, once the central conceit is set up, there really aren’t a lot of places this film can go and there is just so much horrific action one should be expected to endure.
 Some of the films made during the Golden Age of Pornography could sometimes fall into hostile territory but here, hostile territory was the only thing on the menu.